 Protection is part of optimal loading and involves the use of crutches, casts, braces etc to help protect the area as it heals.
 This helps to prevent excessive loading to the injured area in the early stages of healing but allows for as normal movement as possible and within pain limits.

 Optimal Loading means replacing rest with a balanced and incremental rehabilitation programme where early activity encourages early recovery.
 The crucial factor is determining what the OPTIMAL load is for individual injuries.
 For severe injuries such as fractures, tendon or ligament ruptures etc this might mean complete rest of the injured area with the use of casting/bracing or surgery.
 But for most other injuries the right amount of loading will promote tissue healing and recovery.
 While rest may be helpful in the very short term, continued rest may lead to deconditioning of the tissues as all bones, tendons, ligaments and muscles require some loading (at the appropriate time) to stimulate healing.
-Here at Back in Motion we frequently use Hydrotherapy and Clinical Pilates to enable physiological movement under decreased load.
+Here at Back in Motion we frequently use Hydrotherapy and Clinical Exercise to enable physiological movement under decreased load.

 Ice - Apply ice wrapped in a damp towel for 10-20 minutes 2-3 times per day for the first 5-7 days post injury.